Feature #401

 Unfortunately, i'm not allowed to re-open this bug :-(

-#41 Updated by Joshua Villagomez about 1 year ago
+Updated by Joshua Villagomez over 11 years ago

 I agree with Thomas, ideally, a link option for every wiki would be a great feature to have.
 This gives user ability to export to PDF on the fly.
 We can't have all users be admins using DocPu.
 There must be a simpler method.